-When discussing the evidence, the panel noted that underrepresentation of several groups in the PINETREE trial could result in inequities.
-The panel noted that only 8 adolescents (aged 12-17 years) and no younger aged children were included.
-It also noted that people who are immunocompromised represented only 4% of the trial population.
-In addition, study authors did not specify whether pregnant women participated in the trial.
+When discussing the evidence, the panel noted that underrepresentation of several groups in PINETREE could result in inequities.
+The panel noted that only 8 young people aged 12 to 17, and no one younger than this, were included.
+It also noted that only 4% of the study population were immunocompromised.
+Also, the study authors did not specify whether anyone in the study was pregnant.

-The panel also noted that ethnic minority groups were underrepresented in the study, including Black people and Asian people.
-This underrepresentation presented an important inequity issue as COVID-19 incidence and severity in the UK are higher in these ethnic groups.
-The panel were concerned that inequitable access to treatment could exacerbate existing health inequalities and emphasised that the underrepresentation of these groups in the PINETREE study, and subsequent lack of evidence, should not prevent people from these groups, who are otherwise eligible for treatment, from being offered remdesivir.
+The panel also noted that people from a minority ethnic family background were underrepresented in the study, including people from a Black or Asian family background.
+This underrepresentation presented an important inequity issue because COVID-19 incidence and severity in the UK are higher in these groups.
+The panel were concerned that inequitable access to treatment could exacerbate existing health inequalities.
+They emphasised that the underrepresentation of these groups in PINETREE, and the subsequent lack of evidence, should not prevent people from these groups, who are otherwise eligible for treatment, from being offered remdesivir.

-The panel acknowledged that additional information is needed to understand how potential inequities may arise from this recommendation and how those inequities might be minimised and so proposed a research recommendation on remdesivir that includes pregnant women, ethnic minorities, and children and young people as subgroups of particular interest.
+The panel acknowledged that additional information is needed to understand how potential inequities may arise from this recommendation and how those inequities might be minimised.
+So, they proposed a research recommendation on remdesivir that includes pregnant women, people from minority ethnic family backgrounds, and children and young people as subgroups of particular interest.

 The panel were not aware of any systematically collected evidence about acceptability.
-However, they noted that an intravenous treatment that requires 3 consecutive days of infusion may not be acceptable to all eligible patients and alternative treatments may be preferred.
-The panel believed it was likely that some people who would otherwise qualify for and benefit from treatment with remdesivir to prevent progression to severe COVID-19 disease may elect not to seek treatment and instead see if their symptoms resolve without remdesivir treatment.
+However, they noted that an intravenous treatment needing 3 consecutive days of infusion may not be acceptable to all people who are eligible for treatment.
+They noted that alternative treatments may be preferred.
+The panel thought that it was likely that some people who would qualify for and benefit from treatment with remdesivir to prevent progression to severe COVID-19 may elect not to have treatment.
+They might instead see if their symptoms resolve without remdesivir treatment.